centreborelli/srtm4/README.md

 # Usage

+In a Python interpreter:

     >>> import srtm4
     >>> longitude, latitude = 2, 48
     >>> altitude = srtm4.srtm4(longitude, latitude)
     >>> print(altitude)  # should be 174.613 (altitude in meters above the WGS84 ellipsoid)

+In a shell:

+    GEOID_PATH=data ./bin/srtm4 2 48